mcpushka/jobs_from_HH.ru/README.md

 Automated collection, processing, and visualization of requirements (skills, experience, salary ranges) from 1,000+ job postings from hhru in an interactive dashboard.

+In this project, I experimented and wrote all the necessary things on python code using the streamlit framework.

 ---

 ## Contents